KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     // Get current position of the pipe auto pos = registry.get<transform::position_2d>(pipe.body);

-    // Shift pos X to left by scroll_speed but multiplying with dt because we do this so many times a second,
+    // Shift pos X to the left by scroll_speed, but multiply the value by dt, as this occurs many times per second
-    // Delta time makes sure that it's applying over time, so in one second it will move scroll_speed pixels auto new_pos_x = pos.x() - constants.scroll_speed * timer::time_step::get_fixed_delta_time();
+    // Delta time ensures that the movement occurs over time, so that over the course of one second the movement covers scroll_speed pixels auto new_pos_x = pos.x() - constants.scroll_speed * timer::time_step::get_fixed_delta_time();

     // Set the new position value